Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/funnel-chart.md

 #### Document Map

-A **document map** is a navigational feature that displays a separate side pane with a set of navigational links in a hierarchical structure when you view a report.
+A **Document Map** is a navigational feature that displays a separate side pane with a set of navigational links in a hierarchical structure when you view a report.
 A user can click the content in the list to navigate to the report page that displays that item.
 Refer to the [Document Map](./../../../compose-report/document-map/) section to configure the document map in the report design.

 You can set static or dynamic text as value for the document map property.
 To set and reset dynamic text, refer to the [Set Expression](./../../../compose-report/properties-panel/#set-expression) and [Reset Expression](./../../../compose-report/properties-panel/#reset-expression) section.